snapshot-labs/snapshot-docs/faq.md

 <summary>Are there any solutions available to minimize whales' power in the voting process?</summary>

 Absolutely!
-Have a look at the Quaratic Voting type (bear in mind that it should be parie
+Have a look at the Quadratic voting type (bear in mind that it should be parie

 </details>